13 Things You (Probably) Didn’t Know ‘Hoosiers’

-In celebration of Hoosiers 30th Anniversary this November, HDNET MOVIES will be airing the classic movie throughout the month, including on its actual release date, November 14th.
+In honor of our airing the classic sports film Hoosiers all month long, we thought we’d school you on some Hoosiers knowledge!
 Check out 13 things you (probably) didn’t know about the acclaimed sports film:

 1. Hoosiers is loosely based on the Milan High School team that won the 1954 Indiana state championship.
 With an enrollment of 161 students, it still stands as the smallest school to win a state basketball championship in Indiana.